-2.3 What's new in 9.8
+2.3 What's new in 9.9

-Welcome to netTerrain 9.8, our sixth release in the 9.x series (also called "Europe", as you may see from the new pretty guide covers featuring beautiful landscapes from the continent, as well as the login pictures).
+Welcome to netTerrain 9.9, our seventh (and last) release in the 9.x series (also called "Europe", as you may see from the new pretty guide covers featuring beautiful landscapes from the continent, as well as the login pictures).

-In this new minor release, we added features related to visualization, outside plant, security and discovery.
+In this new minor release, we added features related to visualization, and improvements across the board, including outside plant, security, API and discoveryexports.
 There are also the usual small fixes and improvements.
 Below is a bulleted list of some of the bigger items that you may care about, if you are a current 9.7 user: